Do Nonprofits Have to File Tax Returns in Canada? What Every Canadian Organization Should Know

 If a nonprofit fails to file its required forms:

-• The CRA may revoke its tax-exempt status.
+• The CRA may revoke its tax-exempt status

-• The organization could face penalties or fines.
+• The organization will face specific penalties:

-• It may have trouble getting grants, funding, or even opening a bank account.
+• It may have trouble getting grants, funding, or even opening a bank account

 Filing Deadlines